Six steps to getting an all star LinkedIn profile

 At the same time, make sure that you are au fait with your settings, so that you are in control of your notifications; this will ensure you aren’t spamming your connections every time you make a small tweak to your profile.

-3. Detail your skills and level of knowledge
+3. Include your skills and experience

 When searching for candidates, Will is primarily looking for people who meet the requirements of the job description, so do take the time to detail your skills and knowledge, as well as your achievements.
 ‘It will depend on the type of role they are going for, but if it is a technical role, for example, graduates should provide details about modules, programming languages and the software they are familiar with,’ he says.
 ‘SQL, for example, would be one of the search words I would use when recruiting for a graduate role that involved working with databases built in SQL code.’